chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 footnotes: 'Thanks to Ayomide Oyekanmi and Opeyemi Onikute for reviewing drafts of this.'
 ---

 Building software is as much about making tradeoffs as it is about writing code.
-It involves making decisions about what strategies, tools, and processes to use.
+It involves making decisions about what tools and techniques to use.
 In a tradeoff, choosing some benefit from an alternative comes at a cost.
 There are no right or wrong answers, only better or worse choices in the context of the requirements and available resources.

 ## Space-time